Research types of property to buy

 You can tell if a house is owner built, or has had work carried out by an owner builder, by:

-• checking the name of the builder on the building permit attached to the vendor’s statement (Section 32)
+• checking the name of the builder on the building permit attached to the Section 32 statement

 • contacting the local council

-A copy of the owner’s certificate of insurance and the defects report will be attached to the vendor’s statement (Section 32).
+A copy of the owner's certificate of insurance and the defects report must be attached to the Section 32 statement.

 • Can you hear people walking and talking in other apartments?